marcelog/logger_logstash_backend/README.md

  * **host**: String.t.
 The hostname or ip address where to send the logs.
  * **port**: Integer.
 The port number.
 Logstash should be listening with its UDP inputter.
- * **metdata**: Keyword.t.
+ * **metadata**: Keyword.t.
 Extra fields to be added when sending the logs.
 These will be merged with the metadata sent in every log message.
  * **level**: Atom.
 Minimum level for this backend.
  * **type**: String.t.
 Type of logs.
 Useful to filter in logstash.